Spend a semester abroad, immerse yourself in another culture, learn how to speak a new language and broaden your perspective.

 Studying in another country can be one of the most memorable, rewarding experiences of your college career.
 Experiencing another culture and learning more about the world beyond the La Roche campus can better prepare you to excel in a global economy.

-To participate in a traditional study abroad experience, students must:
+To participate in a traditional study abroad experience, students must meet the following:

 - Have at least a 3.0 La Roche GPA.